 If you notice in the first week of school that your child doesn’t seem to have connected with his teacher, don’t hesitate to immediately contact her.
 Just explain that your child was excited before school started but doesn’t seem to have settled in yet.
 You’re hoping that the teacher can make a special effort to reach out to him so he connects with her and feels at home.
 Virtually all teachers understand this issue and will pay extra attention to your child during that first week if you make a nice request.
 My own daughter cried every day at the start of fourth grade until I had a conversation with the teacher; a week later she loved him and couldn’t wait to go to school in the morning.

 Kids are always nervous about their new teacher, but if they know any of the other kids, they’ll feel more at ease.
 If you’re new in town, make a special effort to meet other kids in the neighborhood.
 Often schools are willing to introduce new families to each other, allowing kids to connect with other new students in the weeks before school starts.
 Even if your child is not new to the school, find out what other kids are in her class and arrange a playdate so she’ll feel more connected if she hasn’t seen these kids all summer.
 If you can arrange for your son or daughter to travel to school that first morning with a child he or she knows, even if they aren’t in the same classroom, it will ease last minute jitters.

-5. Practice saying goodbye.
-For many children, the biggest challenge will be saying goodbye to you.
+If your child is beginning school for the first time and has not had previous daycare or preschool experience, his or her biggest challenge will be saying goodbye to you.
+Explain that all children go to school to learn, which is a child’s job just like parents work at jobs.
 Orchestrate small separations to practice saying goodbye, and develop a parting routine, such as a hug and a saying like “I love you, you love me, have a great day and I’ll see you at 3!”

 You might give your child a token to hold on to that reminds her of you, such as a cut-out heart with a love note, your scarf, or a small stone you found on the beach together, that she can keep in her pocket while you’re apart and give back upon your return.
 Most kids like to have a picture of the family in their backpacks.
 Be sure to use the suggestions above for helping her bond with her new teacher; she needs to transfer her attachment focus from you to the teacher if she is to successfully let you go.

 Find out how long you will be able to stay.
 If you suspect that your child might have a hard time saying goodbye, by all means speak with the teacher now and make a plan for how to handle the first day.
 Maybe every morning you will read your child one story and then take her over to the teacher when you say goodbye, so the teacher can comfort and distract her.